Susan drinking champagne on a birthday picnic at Lighthouse Park

 About Susan Lyons

-(also writing as Susan Fox)
+(also writing as Susan Fox and Savanna Fox)

 I’m a resident of the Pacific Northwest, a place where, on any given day, you’d best start your day with both sunglasses and an umbrella in your bag – and where there are flowers in bloom every day of the year.
 My partner and I are lucky enough to have a condo in the heart of downtown Vancouver, BC, and a country home (a true fixer-upper) outside Victoria with a lovely ocean view, so I get the best of both worlds.
 (Though, unfortunately, both come with lots of rain…)